 If the system is configured with fake-NUMA, no additional steps are necessary to avoid conflict misses for applications with footprints that can fit within the size of HBM.
 When an application is launched, it will automatically start allocating memory from fake-NUMA node zero, before allocations go to other fake-NUMA nodes.
-However, the user may place an application in any fake-NUMA node using numact1.
+However, the user may place an application in any fake-NUMA node using numactl.
 In some rare cases, where the application uses almost 64 GB of memory, placing it in fake-NUMA node one, for instance, (instead of zero) can marginally improve performance.
 This is because the fake-NUMA node zero usually has a little bit less free memory than other fake-NUMA nodes because the OS reserves some memory from the very first fake-NUMA node on each socket.
-You can see all fake-NUMA nodes using numact1 -H.
+You can see all fake-NUMA nodes using numactl -H.

 SNC4 increases the number of fake-NUMA nodes.
 However, the user does not have to take any extra steps to use fake-NUMA as default behavior guarantees conflict-free placement for applications that can fit within HBM capacity.
+When binding an application on a system with fake-NUMA, it is convenient to think about binding to cores (e.g., using OpenMP and MPI environment variables) rather than to NUMA nodes.
+When bound to the right cores, the memory will be allocated automatically from the fake-NUMA nodes closest to the cores as expected.